September 18, 2009

 1.)
 Ask your photographer where you should do it!
 They will help you pick the best place for lighting for where the action will go down; and

-2) Make sure your hubby flings it (yes, like a slingshot), so it goes so much farther and higher!
+2) Make sure your hubby flings the garter (yes, like a slingshot), so it goes so much farther and higher!

 1.)
-I do recommend wearing it just above the knee and lifting up the dress to expose the garter.
-It looks sexy and fun, plus having the groom’s head under the dress just never looks quite right; and
+I do recommend wearing the garter just above the knee and lifting up the dress to expose the garter.
+It looks sexy and fun, plus having the groom's head under the dress just never looks quite right; and

 2.)
 For all of the photos, take your time.
 Don’t have the groom rush when he is pulling the garter down or tossing it.
 You can get more photos if you slow it down.

 1.)
-Don’t be so quick to get rid of it!
+Don't be so quick to get rid of the garter!
 When photographing the toss, timing is everything.
-By playing with it a bit, it allows the photographer to get some good photos and get ready for the actual toss; and
+By playing with the garter a bit, it allows the photographer to get some good photos and get ready for the actual toss; and

 2.)
 The garter tradition is the sexiest part of the wedding and a chance to interact with guests. have fun with it!